-10 DOs and DON’Ts for a Successful IoT Implementation
+10 DOs and DON’Ts for successful IoT Application deployment

 Updated on 3rd Sep 2018 | Shivaji Rithkar

 Driven by growth in cloud applications, edge computing and scalability, the global industrial IoT market is estimated to reach over 930 billion dollars by 2025.
 The technology enables a network of connected assets to help companies create insights that drive quick and smart business decisions.
 For many organizations, IoT applications have been very successful allowing more effectual and affordable ways to maintain business processes.
-However, some companies are still facing challenges in IoT deployment, and are stuck not knowing where to start and which IoT solutions are effective for them.
+However, some organizations are still facing challenges in creating IoT environment and are stuck not knowing how to start, where to find a trusted IoT development company & which IoT solution is effective for them.

 This article looks into key considerations and best practices as well as what not to do for a successful IoT implementation.

 For a successful IoT application deployment, clearly defined goals is a must.
 The truth is that there are many business functions that can be improved with IoT solutions.
 The right way to approach it is to industrialize one function at a time which allows you to take small steps and grow in knowledge, experience and expertise.